G-dH/advanced-alttab-window-switcher/README.md

 - actions `Move selected to previous/next workspace` and `Move selected to previous/next workspace`.
 - some missing fixed hotkeys in the Preferences window.
 - option `Minimized windows at the end` of the list (default for GNOME Shell is `true`).
+- `Super Key Mode` option can override default Super key functionality and instead of Activities open App or Window Switcher, which then stays open until you choose an item or escape.
+If you want to activate Overview, press and hold any other modifier key and hit the (left) Super again.
+Sadly, the Super press event cannot be catched by the AATWS unless you simultaneously press and hold any other modifier key.
+- when searching apps, the tooltip title (if enabled) of selected application adds its `generic_name`, which usually contains short app description.

+**Other Changes**
+- tooltips replaced by captions directly under each option

 ### v10: